top of page

 Growing tulips is fun especially when you do it yourself and see gorgeous blooms early spring

-1. Timing:
+1. Timing

-2. Location:
+2. Location

-3. Soil Prep:
+3. Soil Preparation

-• Loosen the soil to 8–10” deep.
+• Loosen the soil to a depth of 8–10 inches.

 • Aim for a neutral to slightly acidic pH (6.0–7.0).

-4. Planting Depth & Spacing:
+4. Planting Depth & Spacing

 • Plant bulbs 6–8 inches deep, measured from the base of the bulb.